-To better understand these intangible dimensions, we invite those of you who are not already part of the Albizu community to come and visit us.
-We invite you to see and feel the student environment conducive to learning that you will find at our San Juan Campus and at the Mayagüez University Center.
+Even with all the information available in this catalog, it is not possible to transmit the appreciation we feel for anyone interested in our institution.
+Therefore, we invite those of you who are not already part of the Albizu community to come and visit us.
+See and feel the student environment conducive to learning that you will find at our San Juan Campus and the Mayagüez University Center.